The Joy Luck Club (film): Lindo and Waverly Jong

-In China, four-year-old Lindo is betrothed to Tyan Yu, the son of the wealthy Huang family, and at 15 moves into the Huang household.
-She spends the next four years in a childless and loveless marriage, earning the ire of her mother-in-law for failing to bear a son.
+In China, four-year-old Lindo, born to a lower-class family, is betrothed to Tyan Yu, son of the wealthy Huang family.
+She moves into their household at age fifteen while her family migrates elsewhere.
+Her husband is young and immature, and Lindo spends the next four years in a sexless, loveless marriage, earning the ire of her mother-in-law for not bearing a son.

-Lindo overhears a servant girl telling her lover that she is pregnant, prompting him to abandon her.
-Plotting to leave the marriage without dishonoring herself, her family, and her in-laws, Lindo pretends to have a nightmare in which Tyan Yu's ancestor expresses his displeasure at the marriage.
-She also claims that the ancestor has impregnated the servant girl with Tyan Yu's child, and that the matchmaker who arranged the marriage intentionally and wrongly paired Lindo and Tyan Yu for money.
-Furious, Mrs. Huang orders the matchmakers out of the Huangs' lives, allows the servant girl to marry Tyan Yu, and eventually gets the grandson she has desired.
-Lindo finally leaves the house and then moves to Shanghai.
+Lindo witnesses a servant being abandoned by her lover after she reveals to him that she is pregnant with his child.
+Plotting to leave the marriage without dishonor, Lindo feigns a nightmare where Tyan Yu's ancestor expresses displeasure toward the marriage.
+She claims the ancestor has impregnated the servant with Tyan Yu's child, and that the matchmaker who arranged the marriage intentionally paired Lindo and Tyan Yu for money.
+Furious, Mrs. Huang orders the matchmakers out, allows the servant to marry Tyan Yu, and gets her desired grandson.
+Lindo leaves and moves to Shanghai.

-Years later, in America, Lindo has a new husband, a son, and a daughter named Waverly.
-At six years old, Waverly develops an interest in chess and becomes a chess champion.
-Annoyed by Lindo's constant boasting about Waverly's accomplishments, Waverly decides to quit chess.
-When she tries to play it again, Waverly finds that she has lost her confidence, prompting her to retire.
+Years later in America, Lindo has a new husband, a son, and a daughter, Waverly.
+At six, Waverly develops an interest in chess and becomes a champion.
+Annoyed by Lindo constantly boasting about Waverly's accomplishments, Waverly quits chess.
+Later, she tries to play again, but finds her confidence lost and retires.

-Waverly, now an adult, has a daughter from her Chinese ex-husband and is engaged to a white man, Rich, much to Lindo's chagrin.
-Waverly brings Rich to a family dinner in the hopes that Lindo will like him, but he improperly uses chopsticks and inadvertently insults Lindo's cooking, humiliating Waverly.
+Now an adult, Waverly has a daughter from her Chinese ex-husband and is engaged to a white man, Rich, to Lindo's chagrin.
+Waverly brings Rich to a family dinner in hopes that Lindo will like him, but he improperly uses chopsticks and inadvertently insults Lindo's cooking, humiliating Waverly.

-Some time later, Lindo and Waverly go to a hair salon to get their hair done for Waverly's upcoming wedding.
-When Waverly directs the stylist on how to style Lindo's hair, Lindo is offended that her daughter would be embarrassed by her and becomes reluctant to attend the wedding.
-Lindo then tells her about one of her moments with her own mother.
+Some time later, Lindo and Waverly go to a hair salon in preparation for Waverly's upcoming wedding.
+At the salon, Lindo is offended her daughter would be embarrassed by her and becomes reluctant to attend the wedding.
+She tells her about a time with her own mother.
 When Waverly asks whether Lindo likes Rich, Lindo admits that she likes Rich very much and gives Waverly and Rich her blessings, leading Waverly and her to reconcile.
 Back at June's farewell party, Rich almost successfully uses chopsticks (but accidentally drops a piece) and impresses Lindo by trying to respect Chinese table manners.

 Ying-Ying and Lena St. Clair

-In China, Ying-Ying St. Clair is married to Lin-Xiao, who turns out to be abusive and unfaithful.
-Overwhelmed by her depression, Ying-Ying begins to dissociate and drowns their baby son in the bathtub, which haunts her afterward.
-Years later, she has emigrated from America and suffers from bouts of depression from the trauma, as well as worrying that her daughter Lena will also suffer.
+In China, Ying-Ying St. Clair is married to Lin-Xiao, who is handsome and charming but turns out to be abusive and unfaithful.
+Overwhelmed with depression, Ying-Ying dissociates and drowns their baby son in the bathtub, which haunts her.
+Years later, she immigrates to America and suffers from bouts of depression from the trauma, while worrying her daughter Lena will also suffer.